 - 0001 Basic Math This course is primarily designed to develop the student's basic mathematical skills.
 Included in this development will be: addition, subtraction, multiplication and division of whole numbers, fractions and decimals.
 Introduction and manipulation of percentages will also be included.
 Whenever possible, the use of word problems will be stressed.
 (3 credits) - 0012 Sociology Modules Through modules that represent specific topics and projects in sociology, students will gain an introductory understanding of the relationship between sociology and their personal and professional lives.
 Topics will be selected according to the needs and interest of the group of students in the course.
 (1-2 credits) - 0013 Economics Modules Through modules that represent specific topics and projects in economics, students will gain an introductory understanding of the relationship between economics and their personal and professional lives.
 Topics and activities will be selected according to the needs and interests of the group of students in the course.
-(1-2 credits) - 0015 Environmental/Industrial Psychology A course dealing with the effects of the environment, both natural and man-made, on human behavior and theories and uses of psychology related to the business/industrial settings.
-(3 credits) - 0016 Applied Human Relations Interpersonal processes as they apply to both personal and work situations are studied.
-Topics covered include type of communication, feedback, constructive confrontation, stress, leadership and assertiveness.
-(3 credits) - 0021 Employment Correspondence Students will learn methods of preparation for employment application, including letters of application, data sheets, follow-up letters and job interviews.
+(1-2 credits) - 0021 Employment Correspondence Students will learn methods of preparation for employment application, including letters of application, data sheets, follow-up letters and job interviews.
 (1 credit) - 0022 Issues Seminar After research on a topic common to all the students in the class, the students will participate in several seminar sessions and will produce a research paper.
 (1 credit) - 0023 Spelling Skills This mini-course is designed to identify and remediate individual spelling weaknesses.
 (1 credit) - 0024 Study Skills This course is designed to provide the necessary instruction in the use of study skills so that the student will be able to use his time more effectively.
 (1 credit) - 0025 Vocabulary Skills The recognition and usage of words is to be increased in this highly individualized course.
 Pre- and post-tests will be used to show each student his level of achievement.
 (1 credit) - 0028 Fundamentals of Mathematics This course will teach fundamental mathematical principles and operations, and apply them to the student's technical field.
 (3 credits) - 0029 Dynamics of Employment A topical seminar designed to familiarize the student with the processes involved in securing employment.
 The student will become acquainted with placement services provided by the college and other agencies.
 Guest speakers, films, panel discussions, and associated readings will provide optimum opportunity for the student to conceptualize the job-hunting/securing process.
+(1 credit) - 0030 Public Programs Students will examine several methods of presenting technical and other information to community groups.
+These presentation methods will be utilized in actual participation in community projects which the college offers to the public.
 (1 credit) - 0041 Economics Issues and Problems This course is an introduction to the major principles and issues of American economics.
 Topics include measuring the economy, income distribution, unemployment, inflation, profit, taxes and current economic issues and trends affecting the student's technical field.
 Direct experiences such as field trips, simulation activities, guest speakers and interviews, and a field project will acquaint the student with economic processes.
-(3 credits)

-0043 House Design This course will present the necessary design factors that will enable the student to evaluate house designs based on individual family criteria.
+(3 credits) - 0043 House Design This course will present the necessary design factors that will enable the student to evaluate house designs based on individual family criteria.
 The development of the evaluation procedure begins with the introduction to family criteria, and progresses through evaluation factors for presentation plans, construction blueprints and actual structures through house tours.
 (3 credits)